Commercial Electronic Funds Transfer Agreement

 Transfers relating to ACH transactions and the transmission and issuance of data related to such transfers shall be received and processed according to the terms of this Agreement and the rules of the National Automated Clearing House Association and the applicable automated clearing house, and you and we agree to be bound by such rules as in effect from time to time.

 - Preauthorized Transfers.

 - Right to Stop Payment and Procedure for Doing So.If you have told us in advance to make regular payments out of your account through a pre-authorized transfer, you can stop any of these payments.
-Here’s how: Call us at (718) 328-3930 or write us at 1185 Boston Road, Bronx, NY 10456, in time for us to receive your request three (3) business days or more before the payment is scheduled to be made.
+Here’s how: Call us at (718) 328-3930, send a secure message through our online banking platform, or write us at 1185 Boston Road, Bronx, NY 10456, in time for us to receive your request three (3) Business Days or more before the payment is scheduled to be made.
 If you call, we will also require you to put your request in writing and get it to us within fourteen (14) calendar days after you call.
-We will charge you a fee for each stop payment order you give, consistent with our Rate and Fee Schedule in effect at that time.
+The foregoing procedures can be used to stop a single payment or multiple payments within a sequence of recurring transfers or to cancel an entire sequence of recurring transfers.
+We will charge you a fee for each stop payment transfer you give within a sequence of recurring transfers, consistent with our Rate and Fee Schedule in effect at that time.